vuepress-theme-hope/vuepress-theme-hope/docs/comment2/src/guide/README.md

 - You can disable it locally by setting `comment: false` in page frontmatter.

 - To keep it globally disabled, please set `comment` to `false` in the plugin options.
 Then you can set `comment: true` in page frontmatter to enable it locally.

+## Comment ID

+You can set `commentID` option in page frontmatter to customize comment ID, which is used to identify comment storage item to use for a page.

+By default it will be the `path` of the page, which means if you are deploying the site to multiple places, page with same content across sites will share the same comment data.

 ## Comment Services